Police not planning to collect CDRs of COVID-19 patients:Govt | Law-Order

-The Kerala government on Wednesday informed the High Court that the state police were not planning to collect Call Data Records of COVID-19 patients who are undergoing home quarantine, as well as at various hospitals.
-The government stated this when a Public Interest Litigation filed by Leader of the Opposition in the Kerala assembly Ramesh Chennithala, seeking to quash a police circular directing collection of CDRs of COVID-19 patients, was considered for hearing by the court.
+The Kerala government on Wednesday informed the High Court that the state police was not planning to collect Call Data Records of COVID-19 patients who are undergoing home quarantine, as well as at various hospitals.
+The government stated this when a Public Interest Litigation filed by Leader of the Opposition in the Kerala assembly Ramesh Chennithala,seeking to quash a police circular directing collection of CDRs of COVID-19 patients, was considered for hearing by the court.

 - READ MORE ON: